chanzuckerberg/cellxgene-census/docs/census_article_guidelines.md

 ### Introduction

-Introductory text of 1-2 paragraphs must be included right underneath the the date and authors.
+Introductory text of 1-2 paragraphs must be included right underneath the date and authors.

 * It must provide a one paragraph summary of the article.
 * It must not contain an explanation of the Census.